jbake-org/jbake/README.md

 You can choose what template your content file will be "mixed" with by changing the *post* header field (i.e. type=post will use post.ftl, type=page will use page.ftl).

-Some example templates are included in the `/misc/templates/` folder.

 See the
 [Freemarker Manual](http://freemarker.sourceforge.net/docs/index.html) for more information on what you can do in Freemarker templates.